isomerpages/ema-pl/pages/faq.md

 **How do I apply for the EIS?**
-You may submit your application online via the Powering Lives portal (www.poweringlives.gov.sg) during the application cycle which starts in December and closes in March.
+You may submit your application online via the Powering Lives portal <a href="https://www.poweringlives.gov.sg">(www.poweringlives.gov.sg)</a> during the application cycle which starts in December and closes in March.
 This application period is applicable whether you are applying for the Full-term or Mid-term scholarship.